openAIP/openaip-openair-parser/README.md

 import { processWithWorkers } from './worker-manager.js';

 /**
- * Split large files into multiple files with a number of defined airspace definition blocks
+ * Split large file into multiple files with a number of defined airspace definition blocks
  * separated by "AC" command.
  * The number of smaller temporary files is directly related to the size of 'blocksPerFile'.
  * Each file equals one worker.
 Choose 'blocksPerFile' carefully!